eLMoMaNi/OhnoSimulator/README.md

 ## _Oh-no Simulator, ain't no OS._

-Oh-no Simulator is a simulator that simulate an OS architcure. right now it only has scheduling algorithms simulation.
+Oh-no Simulator is a simulator that simulates an OS architcure.
+Right now it only has scheduling algorithms simulation.

 Ready to use Schedulers:
-- FIFI
+- FIFO
 - SJF
 - SRT
 - RR